ff4415/Biods_javaScript/README.md

 ####Cohesion
 Each boid should move toward the average position of its flockmates.

+His research made its way into a paper in ACM SIGGRAPH 1987, an annual conference on computer graphics, and has since been one of the most cited examples of the principles of artificial life.

 ##License

 According to the book 《Exploring.Everyday.Things.with.R.and.Ruby》of chapter 7 examples.